-"Affirmation by an authorized agent" means the agent for a corporation, school district or special education cooperative attests that the individuals being transported are qualified under 625 ILCS 5/1-159.1 and are permanently disabled (i.e., indefinitely subject to a physical disability or a developmental disability as defined in Section 4A(a) of the Illinois Identification Card Act [15 ILCS 335/4A(a)]).
+"Affirmation by an authorized agent" means the agent for a corporation, school district or special education cooperative attests that the individuals being transported are qualified under IVC Section 1-159.1 and are permanently disabled (i.e., indefinitely subject to a physical disability or a developmental disability as defined in Section 4A(a) of the Illinois Identification Card Act [15 ILCS 335/4A(a)]).

-"Authorized holder" means an individual issued a person-with-disabilities license plate under 625 ILCS 5/3-616 or an individual issued a person-with-disabilities parking decal or device under 625 ILCS 5/11-1301.2.
+"Authorized holder" means an individual issued a person with disabilities license plate under IVC Section 3-616 or 3-609(a), or an individual issued a person-with-disabilities parking decal or device under IVC Section 11-1301.2.

-"Decal or device" means a card described in Section 1100.10(a) that, when displayed in a vehicle, authorizes the parking of the vehicle in parking spaces reserved for the disabled, and authorizes other parking privileges as outlined in 625 ILCS 5/11-1301.1.
+"Decal or device" means a placard described in Section 1100.10(a) that, when displayed in a vehicle, authorizes the parking of the vehicle in parking spaces reserved for the disabled, and authorizes other parking privileges as outlined in IVC Sections 11-1301.1 and 11-1301.2.
 "Decal or device" does not mean a sticker with adhesive backing which is permanently affixed to the vehicle.

 "False information" means any incorrect or inaccurate information concerning the name, date of birth, social security number, driver's license number, physician certification, or any other information required on the application for a person-with-disabilities license plate or parking decal or device that falsifies the content of the application.

-"Fictitious person-with-disabilities license plate or parking decal or device" means any person-with-disabilities license plate or parking decal or device that has been issued by the Secretary of State or authorized unit of local government that was issued based upon false information contained on the required application.
+"Fictitious person with disabilities license plate or parking decal or device" means any person with disabilities license plate or parking decal or device that has been issued by the Secretary or authorized unit of local government that was issued based upon false information contained on the required application.

-"Fraudulent person-with-disabilities license plate or parking decal or device" means any person-with-disabilities license plate or parking decal or device that purports to be an official person-with-disabilities license plate or parking decal or device and has not been issued by the Secretary of State or an authorized unit of local government.
+"Fraudulent person with disabilities license plate or parking decal or device" means any person with disabilities license plate or parking decal or device that purports to be an official person with disabilities license plate or parking decal or device and has not been issued by the Secretary or an authorized unit of local government.

 "Temporary disability" means a disability that lasts up to six months and is not permanent in nature.

-"Unlawfully altered person-with-disabilities license plate or parking decal or device" means any persons with disabilities license plate or parking decal or device issued by the Secretary of State or authorized unit of local government that has been physically altered or changed in such a manner that false information, which may include but shall not be limited to incorrect expiration date or incorrect decal or device number, appears on the license plate or parking decal or device.
+"Unlawfully altered person with disabilities license plate or parking decal or device" means any person with disabilities license plate or parking decal or device issued by the Secretary or authorized unit of local government that has been physically altered or changed in such a manner that false information, which may include but shall not be limited to incorrect expiration date or incorrect decal or device number, appears on the license plate or parking decal or device.

-"While the person with disabilities is present", as that term is used in 625 ILCS 5/11-1301.1, means that the person with disabilities must either exit or enter the vehicle while the vehicle is parked in a designated person-with-disabilities parking area or in an area where parking meter time restrictions are waived.
-In other words, an able-bodied driver cannot drop off the person with disabilities at the entrance to a facility, park in a person-with-disabilities parking space, and then return to pick up the person with disabilities.
+"While the person with disabilities is present", as that term is used in IVC Section 11-1301.1, means that the person with disabilities must either exit or enter the vehicle while the vehicle is parked in a designated person with disabilities parking area or in an area where parking meter time restrictions are waived.
+In other words, an able-bodied driver cannot drop off the person with disabilities at the entrance to a facility, park in a person with disabilities parking space, and then return to pick up the person with disabilities.